 11-22 June 2019

 Alpha C.K.
-Art Gallery is pleased to present the latest paintings by Zenon Jepras.
-The exhibition titled How to be Happy opens Tuesday 11 June.
+Art Gallery is pleased to present the latest paintings by Zenon Jepras in an exhibition titled How to be Happy.

 The exhibition features 17 new large-scale canvases and the artist’s concern which he expresses through his art is “What makes you happy?”
 This question has occupied moral philosophers for millennia.
 For so long in fact that the meaning of happiness has evolved along with the answers.
 From Aristotle’s Eudaimonia, or the happiness of contentment through virtuous living, to Nietzsche and Sartre, who were nothing except what they achieved.
 Can you be happy without being good?
 Or is it just a straightforward hedonistic calculation: maximise pleasure; minimise pain.
 Should we increase the Self, or dissolve it away?